 SUPPORT

-The Support button redirects you to the HEIMDAL Security Support and Knowledge Base section where you can find support articles for all of our products and solutions to known problems.
+The Support button redirects you to the HEIMDAL Security Support and Knowledge Base section, where you can find support articles for all of our products and solutions to known problems.
 In this section, you can also get in contact with our Support Team (via the customized forms).